LASTATiONz/LASTATIONz/README.md

 - AI-assisted software development and technical problem-solving
 - Prompt engineering for coding, debugging, documentation, and workflow design
-- Using ChatGPT, Gemini, and Claude to support refactoring, system analysis, and solution planning
+- Using ChatGPT, Gemini to support refactoring, system analysis, and solution planning
 - Applying AI tools to improve development speed, code quality, and technical decision-making

 ---